Global Fashion Enterprise (M.S.)

 Program Director: Tom Fung

-For students who want a competitive edge, valuable connections, and real-world experience in the evolving fashion industry, the M.S. in Global Fashion Enterprise (MSGFE) program expands the career horizons of forward-thinking professionals and with diverse backgrounds in fashion design, merchandising, management, and other industries.
+The M.S. in Global Fashion Enterprise (MSGFE) program expands the career horizons of forward-thinking professionals and with diverse backgrounds in fashion design, merchandising, management, and other industries who want a competitive edge, valuable connections, and real-world experience in the evolving fashion industry.
 Students benefit from a focus on global fashion development and an appreciation of apparel ecosystems throughout the value chain.
 Graduates of the MSGFE program possess the skills, knowledge and industry networks to bring value-added innovation to the fashion industry and to manage a thriving global fashion enterprise successfully.

-PhilaU’s active, collaborative approach to education in our Nexus Learning model is the foundation of this program’s curriculum.
 In a hands-on learning environment, students examine new fashion designs, ideas and technologies to create viable business models and market-driven innovation.
-In addition to the 22 core credit-hours, the MSGFE program culminates in 9 credits of Global Fashion Project courses.
-This unique experience allows for significant customization for students to meet career aspirations.
-In these courses, students from disparate backgrounds work in teams to find new product or system opportunities, then design and prototype functional products or systems that answer the requirements of their research findings.
-Students also benefit from the projects by working directly with successful fashion and apparel companies.
-Regular meetings with outside project stakeholders take place to give students networking opportunities that may translate into exciting internship and employment opportunities.
+In addition to the 22 core credit-hours, the MSGFE program culminates in a customized 9 credit hours of Global Fashion Project coursework where students from varying backgrounds work in teams to find new product or system opportunities, then design and prototype products or systems that answer the requirements of their research findings.
+Students benefit by working directly with successful fashion and apparel companies as they complete their projects, creating networking opportunities that may translate into exciting internship and employment opportunities.

 Program Goals and Outcomes